zmiguel2011/PFL-TP1/README.md

   ```

   The predicate `choose_random_move/2` retrieves a random `Move` tuple from the previous generated list `ValidMoves` using a randomized index (`random/3`) and the previously explained function `getValueFromList/3`.
+  In case of a capture move, the computer chooses a random empty position to place the captured pawn.

 - Level 2
   ```prolog